Kamenets–Podolsky pocket: Weakness of the Soviet encirclement front

-Under these circumstances, the Soviet front command decided to intercept the German withdrawal paths and destroy it with blows from all sides.
+Under these circumstances, the Soviet front command decided to intercept 1st Panzer's withdrawal paths and destroy it with blows from all sides.
 However, the front command did not accurately determine the direction of the breakthrough of the Germans.
-At first, it believed that the 1st Panzer Army would make its way south through the Dniester, to Romania.
+At first, it believed that 1st Panzer would make its way south through the Dniester, to Romania.
 This assumption was based on some intelligence data.

-The command of the 1st Ukrainian Front, which believed that the enemy would retreat south, directed the main efforts of the troops in late March to cut off the Germans from the crossings on the Dniester and capture them.
-Persistent German attacks in the western direction and the fact that the Soviet 4th Tank Army held back attacks with great difficulty were seen as the German desire to "seep out" to Dniester crossings near Zalishchyky.
+1st Ukrainian Front command, which believed that the enemy would retreat south, directed the main efforts of the troops in late March to cut off the Germans from the crossings on the Dniester and capture them.
+Persistent German attacks in the western direction and the fact that 4th Tank Army held back attacks with great difficulty were seen as the German desire to "seep out" to Dniester crossings near Zalishchyky.

 Breakout

-On 27 March, the advance guard of the 1st Panzer Army moved west toward the Zbruch river, while the rearguard began a fighting withdrawal, with the rest of the 220,000 men between them.
+On 27 March, the advance guard of 1st Panzer Army moved west toward the Zbruch River, while the rear guard began a fighting withdrawal, with the rest of the 220,000 men between them.
 The advanced guard attack went well for the German forces.
-The northern column quickly captured three bridges over the Zbruch River, while the southern column was battered by a Red Army's 4th Tank Army counterattack which penetrated deep into the pocket, capturing Kamianets-Podilskyi.
+The northern column quickly captured three bridges over the Zbruch, while the southern column was battered by a 4th Tank Army counterattack which penetrated deep into the pocket, capturing Kamianets-Podilskyi.
 The loss of this major road and rail hub meant that the escaping Germans had to detour around the city, slowing the movement to a crawl.
-A counterattack soon cut off the Russians in the city, and the breakout recommenced.
+A counterattack soon cut off the Soviets in the city, and the breakout recommenced.
 Moving by day and night, the kessel kept moving.
 Soon bridgeheads were formed over the Seret river.

 While Hube's army escaped west, Zhukov and Konev continued to believe that the major breakout attempt would be to the south.
-He ordered the attacks on the north and eastern flanks of the pocket stepped up.
+Zhukov ordered attacks on the northern and eastern flanks of the pocket stepped up.
 These attacks achieved little, and many fell on positions which had been abandoned as the German troops withdrew to Proskurov.
-Despite the attacks to the West, the Red Army kept increasing troop density to the southern flank of the pocket in anticipation of an attack that would never come.
+Despite the attacks to the west, Soviet commanders kept increasing troop density south of the pocket in anticipation of an attack that would never come.

 On 30 March, Manstein was informed by the OKH that he had been relieved of command.